 - Complete twenty (10) hours of community service per semester: Student organizations are required to complete these hours as a group, defined as twenty percent (20%) of the group's members.
 Organizations are encouraged to go above and beyond either semester, but must have a minimum of 20 hours each semester.

 - Attend Student Organizations Academy.
-Two student representatives from each organization is required to attend Student Organizations Academy on Saturday, September 9, 2017 from 9am-4pm in Lipinsky Auditorium.
-More information to be provided soon.
+Two student representatives from each organization is required to attend Student Organizations Academy in September

 - Officer or Advisor Transitions: Each organization must submit the Student Organization Change Form immediately after leadership and/or advisors change.